jupyter/security/Survey.rst

                notebook-only experience in JupyterLab for users who prefer the UI of the classic Jupyter Notebook.

-            -  â€¦ We cannot support or maintain new features at this time, but we welcome security and other sustainability fixes."
+            -  ...
+We cannot support or maintain new features at this time, but we welcome security and other sustainability fixes."